cgm616/momi/content/sections/intermarriage.md

 [Being considered not a Jew because my mother isn't Jewish] doesn't really frustrate me.
 I've never had that used against me.
 People are— most of the time, people are just happy you're there.
 {% end %}

+However, she was conscious of the difficulties that having a non-Jewish mother might complicate joining a synagogue "fully," depending on the denomination.

+{% quote(name="Lara",millis=1295065,anchor=1280520) %}
+I'd have to convert because our mother isn't Jewish. [...]
+But there are some synagogues that don't care, but most of the traditional synagogues care about your mother's heritage, and our father is our Jewish line.
+{% end %}

 Gabe had a non-Jewish father, and so is halakhically a Jew.
-He expressed no feelings of exclusion from Judaism as a result of his dad's Chistianity.
+He expressed no feelings of exclusion from Judaism as a result of his dad's Christianity.
 Rather, he felt that his connection with Judaism — both as a religion and as a culture — was looser because of his upbringing, similar to Lara's sentiment that she "could have been going to synagogue this entire time with zero issues."